Stewart School, Cuttack has its tell-tale glorious past, soaked in legend.

-Currently the school has 2500 odd students and the number of Teachers is 80.
+Currently, the school has 2500 odd students and the number of Teachers is 80.
 The school is housed in an imposing complex of double-storeyed buildings.
-Spacious and airy classrooms, broad corridors, well-equipped laboratories, computer lab, an impressive centenary hall and a first class library-cum-reading room make the school learner-friendly.
-Well-laid out lawns in front and vast play grounds create an ambiance required for siphoning off pressures of academic pursuit.
-An affable and dedicated tribe of teachers make the school a second home for the school children.
+Spacious and airy classrooms, broad corridors, well-equipped laboratories, a computer lab, an impressive centenary hall, and a first-class library-cum-reading room make the school learner-friendly.
+Well-laid out lawns in front and vast playgrounds create an ambiance required for siphoning off pressures of academic pursuit.
+An affable and dedicated tribe of teachers makes the school a second home for the school children.

 Although our major thrust is on academic excellence, extra-curricular activities are given due emphasis.
-Sports, N.C.C. and cultural activities have a sobering effect on the minds of pupils.
+Sports, N.C.C., and cultural activities have a sobering effect on the minds of pupils.
 They not only ennoble and embolden the pupils but also foster the spirit of camaraderie.
 We make sure that everyone participates in games and sports.
 School Youth festival is an occasion when the whole school becomes aflame with color.
-Folk, art and culture forms are jolted out of stupor.
+Folk, art, and cultural forms are jolted out of stupor.
 The students belonging to four houses vie with one another for honors.
 Everyone gets saturated with the spirit of competition.
-The virtuoso display of art forms is a charming vignette of Indian culture and life style.
+The virtuoso display of art forms is a charming vignette of Indian culture and lifestyle.
 Individual talents get acknowledged and encouraged in all these activities.
-Monthly quizzes, seminars, debates, exhibitions on philately, numismatics, environment, science etc. dot the academic year.
+Monthly quizzes, seminars, debates, exhibitions on philately, numismatics, environment, science, etc. dot the academic year.
 Educational tours are organized invariably every year to give the children maximum exposure.
-In short, the school remains a beehive of activity round the year.
+In short, the school remains a beehive of activity around the year.